Baidgr8/Phishing-Email-Investigation-Report/README.md

 # Email Content Analysis

-I analyzed the visible elements of the email to identify social-engineering techniques.
+I analyzed the visible components of the email to determine whether it displayed social-engineering or impersonation techniques.

-Key observations:
+Key observations included:

-- The **display name impersonated a financial institution representative**
+- The sender’s **display name attempted to impersonate a trusted financial organization.**
-- The **sender email address did not match the legitimate domain**
+- The **sender email address did not match the legitimate domain of the organization being impersonated.**
-- The email contained **urgency-based language**
+- The email used **urgency-based language** designed to pressure the recipient into opening the attachment.
-- The message lacked **personalized corporate identifiers**
+- The message **lacked personalized identifiers typically used in legitimate corporate communications.**

-These characteristics are commonly observed in **phishing campaigns designed to deliver malware**.
+These elements are consistent with phishing campaigns designed to manipulate recipients into executing malicious content.

 ---